Claudia-teng/ticket-club/README.md

 ### Comparison

-Assuming the goal is to provide 80,000 stable socket connections, if the instances run for 30 days, vertical scaling has a better performance with a lower cost.
+Assuming the goal is to provide 80,000 stable socket connections, if the instances run for 30 days, vertical scaling comes with a lower cost.

 <img width="80%" alt="scaling-comparison" src="./docs/readme/scaling-comparison.png">